Cynthia Hogue

 Cynthia Hogue (August 26, 1951) is an American poet, translator, critic and professor.
 She specializes in the study of feminist poetics, and has written in the areas of ecopoetics and the poetics of witness.
 In 2014 she held the Maxine and Jonathan Marshall Chair in Modern and Contemporary Poetry in the Department of English at Arizona State University.

 Early life and education

-Hogue was born on in the Midwestern United States and raised in the Adirondack Mountains of upstate New York.
+Hogue was born in the Midwestern United States and raised in the Adirondack Mountains of upstate New York.
 As an undergraduate, she studied the art of literary translation, taking classes at Oberlin College in which she worked from trots (translating classical Japanese poetry in combination with the study of Ezra Pound's translation work), as well as taking courses in German and French literature.

 Academic career

 Hogue has lived and taught in Iceland, Denmark, at the University of New Orleans, in New York, and Pennsylvania, where she directed the Stadler Center for Poetry at Bucknell University for eight years.
 She has received a Fulbright Fellowship, a National Endowment for the Arts Fellowship in poetry, the H.D.
 Fellowship at the Beinecke Library at Yale University, an Arizona Commission on the Arts Project Grant, MacDowell and Wurlitzer residencies, and the Witter Bynner Translation Residency Fellowship at the Santa Fe Art Institute.
 In 2003, she became the Maxine and Jonathan Marshall Chair in Modern and Contemporary Poetry in the Department of English at Arizona State University.
 She taught English and creative writing at ASU until she retired.
 She is now an ASU Emerita Professor of English.
 She lives in Tucson, Arizona and teaches workshops at the University of Arizona Poetry Center.